-In June 2007, Falk published an article titled “Slouching toward a Palestinian Holocaust,” in which he accused Israel of mistreating the Palestinians on a scale comparable to the Nazi efforts to exterminate the Jews of Europe:
+In the summer of 2007, Falk published an article titled “Slouching Toward a Palestinian Holocaust,” in which he accused Israel of mistreating the Palestinians on a scale comparable to the Nazi efforts to exterminate the Jews of Europe:

 “Is it an irresponsible overstatement to associate the treatment of Palestinians with this criminalized Nazi record of collective atrocity?
 I think not.
 The recent developments in Gaza are especially disturbing because they express so vividly a deliberate intention on the part of Israel and its allies to subject an entire human community to life-endangering conditions of utmost cruelty.
 The suggestion that this pattern of conduct is a holocaust-in-the-making represents a rather desperate appeal to the governments of the world and to international public opinion to act urgently to prevent these current genocidal tendencies from culminating in a collective tragedy.”

 Falk also insisted that the plight of the Palestinians was more horrific than that which had been suffered by the victims of the infamous 1994 genocide in Rwanda: “Gaza is morally far worse [than Rwanda], although mass death has not yet resulted.”
 In the same piece, he defended the genocidal terrorist organization Hamas: